-304. Direction by a police officer or authorised person
+304-Direction by a police officer or authorised person

-(1) A person must obey any reasonable direction for the safe and efficient regulation of traffic given to the person by a police officer or authorised person, whether or not the person may contravene another provision of the Road Rules by obeying the direction.
+(1) A person must obey any reasonable direction for the safe and efficient regulation of traffic given to the person by a police officer or authorised person, whether or not the person may contravene another provision of the Australian Road Rules by obeying the direction.

-Note Authorised person and police officer are defined in the dictionary.
+Authorised person and police officer are defined in the dictionary.

-(2) It is a defence to the prosecution of a person for an offence against a provision of the Road Rules if, at the time of the offence, the person was obeying a direction given to the person under subrule (1).
+(2) It is a defence to the prosecution of a person for an offence against a provision of the Australian Road Rules if, at the time of the offence, the person was obeying a direction given to the person under subrule (1).

-PART 19-EXEMPTIONS
+Part 19-Exemptions

-305. Exemption for drivers of police vehicles
+305-Exemption for drivers of police vehicles

-- A provision of the Road Rules does not apply to the driver of a police vehicle if- - (a) in the circumstances- - (i) the driver is taking reasonable care; and - (ii) it is reasonable that the provision should not apply; and - (b) if the vehicle is a motor vehicle that is moving-the vehicle is displaying a blue or red flashing light or sounding an alarm.
+- (1) A provision of the Australian Road Rules does not apply to the driver of a police vehicle if- - (a) in the circumstances- - (i) the driver is taking reasonable care; and - (ii) it is reasonable that the provision should not apply; and - (b) if the vehicle is a motor vehicle that is moving-the vehicle is displaying a blue or red flashing light or sounding an alarm.

-Note Motor vehicle is defined in the Road Safety Act 1986, and police vehicle is defined in the dictionary.
+Motor vehicle and police vehicle are defined in the dictionary.